-We are going to look at the different types of drug tests and weigh their pros and cons in order to determine which specimen produces the most accurate results.
-The desirability of these drug test specimens and their effectiveness, based on the need, can be determined by a number of factors.
+We are going to look at the different types of drug tests.
+So, Weigh their pros and cons in order to determine. which specimen produces the most accurate results.
+The desirability of these drug test specimens and their effectiveness, based on the need.
+It can determined by a number of factors.
 Each of the specimens presents their own set of strengths and weaknesses in testing programs.
 Here is a better look at them.

 Pros & Cons Of Drug Testing Specimen Collection

 Blood testing used to be a very common method for drug testing.
 It is the most invasive drug testing method and happens to be quite an accurate measure to identify drugs in an individual.
 It involves taking a sample of an individual’s blood and then running a test to determine the contents found in it.
 Any drug metabolites present in a person’s system can detected directly by this method.

 - Blood testing is an accurate way to detect drugs in an individual’s system.